 Travel agents with a specialization have distinct marketing advantages.
 First, it is easier to locate your market.
 Specialize in Celtic ancestry, golf, disabled travel, bird watching, biking or skiing, and the location of your target market becomes instantly visible.
 Your ability to reach out and touch the very clients you want to locate is greatly enhanced.
 Marketing becomes much less an expensive proposition when you don’t have to hunt for prospects in a random, shotgun fashion.

 Just as important, however, is the ability to quickly gain an unprecedented degree of notice in a niche community.
 The very essence of a community is the ability of its membership to communicate within its own ranks.
 Do an excellent job of travel planning for one member, and watch others begin to take notice.

 Being an expert in a particular destination or theme has unexpected competitive advantages as well.
 Establishing your expertise in a community actually creates a natural barrier to entry with regard to competitors.
 As other travel agents do their research, they will likely veer away from your niche if you are sufficiently well-established locally.
 Travel agents specializing in a niche also benefit from the Blue Ocean Strategy – you take your agency and your clients into less competitive waters.

-As you begin to work on your 2017 business plans (and it isn’t too early to begin), give real consideration to the establishment of a niche component to your travel practice.
+As you begin to work on your second quarter 2020 business plans, give real consideration to the establishment of a niche component to your travel practice.
 You might just find that your new specialization wags the dog.